Need to sell your house fast in Miami?

 How fast are homes selling in Miami using an agent?

-The days on market (DOM) — number of days between listing and a signed contract — really depends on individual neighborhoods.
+The days on market (DOM) — the number of days between listing and a signed contract — really depends on individual neighborhoods.
 This is where a local agent can help position your home to sell as quickly as possible.
-Below is a market overview table (as of this posting date) showing sales data for the communities in the Tri-County Area — collectively known as South Florida.
-However, specific neighborhood data will still vary.

 9 strategies to sell your home fast in Miami

-Selling a home fast depends on a number of different factors that include pricing the home correctly, highlighting the neighborhood, and emphasizing the home’s amenities.
+Selling a home fast depends on a number of different factors, including pricing the home correctly, highlighting the neighborhood, and emphasizing the home’s amenities.

 1. Price the home correctly

-Lucas says they’re seeing properties “if priced correctly, go under contract in under 30 days.”
+Lucas says they’re seeing properties “go under contract in under 30 days if priced correctly.”
 Pricing a home correctly often depends on the agent’s experience and familiarity with local comps and other data.

 Miller agrees, and describes Miami as “broken up into a bunch of different micro-neighborhoods or submarkets.”
 With such a diverse housing market, pricing your home correctly is your first top priority.
 “A good agent, an experienced agent, is going to guide you through the process,” he says.